 If you’re one of these poor people and continue fighting to keep up with expenses, you might think about taking out a personal loan with monthly installments.
-The best installment loans might be offered with cheap interest rates and can ease up your monthly burden.
+The best installment loans might be offered at cheap interest rates and can ease your monthly burden.

-8 Questions to ask yourself before borrowing personal installment loan
+8 Questions to ask yourself before borrowing a personal installment loan

 1. Why do I need a personal installment loan?

 You might be needing a personal loan to consolidate your debts, to finance a purchase urgently, or to pay for your much-awaited home improvement works.